 But SEO goes much deeper than just appearing in searches.
 Good SEO is a multifaceted strategy that can help advertise, sell and build your brand, and it’s an important area for investment for every business.

-Here are 7 reasons why SEO is money well spent.
+Here are the reasons why investing in SEO is money well spent.

 1. Increased website traffic